-Please ensure that the tubes/pottles are fully closed to ensure specimen does not leak in transit.
+Please ensure that the cap is closed to ensure specimen does not leak in transit.

 If specimens are delayed or late in the day, please refrigerate (4 degrees Celsius) and send immediately the next day.

-Specimens MUST be properly labelled with patient details - full name and NHI or full name and date of birth, and accompanied with a matching request form.
+Specimens MUST be properly labelled with full name and NHI or full name and date of birth, and accompanied with a matching request form.

 Cytological examination of slides.

-Specimens centrifuged and cellular material is transferred onto glass slides, fixed and stained for cytological examination under a microscope.
+Specimens have a CytoRich Red + DTT solution added to break up mucus and preserve cells, this is left for 30mins.
+Specimens are gently shaken/vortexed, centrifuged with cellular material from the cell pellet transferred onto glass slides, fixed and stained for cytological examination under a microscope.

 Test-adding Cytology can be done up to 7 days on the original specimen, BUT delays in fixation may make cytological examination and interpretation difficult.
 A repeat sample may be advisable in this situation, if easily obtainable.